 Mr. de BOISANGER (France) agreed to the procedure proposed by the representative of Turkey.
-He stressed, in reply to Mr. Barco, that the important point in the letter from the Government of Israel was the indication that the measures taken by the Government of Iraq vis-à-vis the Jews of that country diminished Israel's financial capacity, thus jeopardizing the payment of .compensation and hindering the main task of the Commission.
+He stressed, in reply to Mr. Barco, that the important point in taken by the Government of Iraq vis-à-vis the Jews of that country diminished Israel's financial capacity, thus jeopardizing the payment of compensation and hindering the main task of the Commission.
 It would, moreover, seem normal that all the States concerned in some way or other with the question of refugees, and perhaps also the refugees themselves, should be informed of the contents of the letter setting forth Israel's position.